-Genital warts are benign tissue growths that occur on the external genitals, anus, vagina and rectum.
-They are triggered by a virus.
-Millions of people in the UK suffer from this sexually transmitted disease.
-Genital warts are only pin size and can grow into cauliflower-like growths, which do not remain unobserved and are usually treated beforehand, so that these growths never degenerate in size.
+Genital warts are benign tissue growths triggered by a virus that occur on the external genitals, on the anus, vagina, and rectum.
+Millions of people in the UK suffer from this sexually transmitted disease (STD).
+Genital warts are only pinned size and can evolve into cauliflower-like growths, which do not remain unobserved.
+As a result, they are usually treated beforehand and the growths never degenerate in size.
 In addition to the classic genital warts, there are also special forms, such as the flat genital warts called Condyloma Plana.

 Are genital warts carcinogenic?

 Triggered by human papillomavirus (HPV), they are transmitted through sexual contact with infected individuals.
-The papilloma viruses responsible for wart formation are usually harmless and not associated with any cancer risk.
+The papillomaviruses responsible for wart formation are usually harmless and not associated with any cancer risk.
 In very rare cases, they can also develop in the mouth and throat.
-In people with a weakened immune system (due to HIV or taking immunosuppressive drugs), colon cancer could be caused rarely by genital warts.
+In people with a weakened immune system (due to HIV or taking immunosuppressive drugs), colon cancer could be caused by genital warts.

 What is the cause of genital warts?

-The cause of genital warts is an infection with the human papilloma virus, also called HPV.
-The low- risk types such as HPV 6 and HPV 11 usually cause the genital warts.
-Unfortunately the high-risk type HPV 16 or 18 can cause cervical cancer.
-Unprotected sexual intercourse causes 100% transmission.
+The cause of genital warts is an infection with the human papillomavirus, also called HPV.
+The low-risk types such as HPV 6 and HPV 11 usually cause genital warts.
+Unfortunately, the high-risk type of HPV 16 or 18 can cause cervical cancer.
+The infection is 100% transmitted through sexual intercourse.

-How long does it take to become infected by genital warts?
+How long does it take until the symptoms appear?

 How exactly are genital warts transmitted?

-Genital warts are the most common sexually transmitted diseases and are transmitted via direct mucosal contact.
-Although condoms can lower the risk, they are not 100% safe, because they do not cover all the skin that may be affected by the HP virus.
-In the area of the genitals and the anus, genital warts can also be found.
-Contaminated sex toys can also cause the genital warts to spread.
-Shared towels, bath sponges and bathing in the same bathtub can cause a genital warts infection, too.
+Genital warts are the most common sexually transmitted disease and are transmitted via direct mucosal contact.
+Although condoms can lower the risk, they are not 100% safe, because they do not cover all the skin that is affected by the HP virus.
+Genital warts can be found in the area of the genitals and the anus.
+Moreover, contaminated sex toys can also cause genital warts to spread.
+Shared towels, bath sponges and bathing in the same bathtub can lead to genital warts infection, too.
 Oral sex with an infected person can cause a wart-like thickening of the skin in the throat, which means that a harmless genital warts infection can occur there as well.
 In pregnant women, the trigger of genital warts can be transmitted to the newborn at the moment of birth.

 Possible consequences of an infection

-According to experts, there are actually only a few cases in which genital warts can lead to serious consequences.
+According to experts, there are only a few cases in which genital warts can lead to serious consequences.
 About 40 different strains of the papilloma pathogens are known by now.
 Some of them indicate cervical cancer.
-Therefore, women should always be examined if they discover genital warts, although they are generally considered to be harmless.
+Therefore, women should always be examined if they discover genital warts.
+However, in most cases they are harmless.